 Offered to students who have applied, been admitted, and are seeking a degree from Manhattan Christian College.
 The student's application for admission and acceptance to the college will initiate the scholarship awarding process.
+To receive an MCC scholarship, students must be seeking an MCC degree, making satisfactory progress toward an MCC degree, and be enrolled full time.
+MCC scholarships may be applied only to MCC tuition and MCC housing/dining charges.
 For additional information regarding MCC Scholarships, refer to the Consumer Information link on the college's website or contact your financial counselor.